Saadi Toma

 Saadi Toma Jirjes (ܣܥܕܝ ܬܐܘܡܐ) (born 25 April 1955) is an Iraqi former football player and coach.

 He played during his professional career at Al-Quwa Al-Jawiya and made 10 appearances with the Iraqi national team.

 He Al-Quwa Al-Jawiya.
 He also trained a number of Iraqi and Arab football clubs. and was an assistant coach to both the national and the U-23 football Iraqi squads.

 Saadi Toma made headlines by refusing to return to Iraq and applying for asylum in Australia after a match against the Australian U-23 national team.

-He returned to Iraq and managed in 2010 as a manager of Zakho FC before resigning indefinitely due to medical reasons.
+He returned to Iraq and managed in 2010 as a manager of Zakho FC before resigning indefinitely for medical reasons.